 I created a web site for my best mate Geoffro

-Yes it is a known fact that during my employment years I took holidays to watch the Summer Olympic Games on TV.
+Yes it is a known fact that during my employment years I always took holidays to watch the Summer Olympic Games on TV.
 My holidays consisted of a three week break - two weeks to watch the games, one week to recover (and boy did I need it).
-When the Games are on I will devote practically every waking moment to watching the sports (alas I don't have Foxtel so it's just good ol' free-to-air).
-If I do go out somewhere, I will look for a TV to keep up with the latest updates.
-Yes I will admit that by the end of it I do start to go a bit stir crazy and Lynne certainly loses her enthusiasm in it too.
+When the Games are on I will devote practically every waking moment to watching the sports and because I don't have Foxtel it was just good ol' free-to-air.
+If I do go out somewhere, I will look for a TV to keep up with the latest updates - even at restaurants.
+Yes I will admit that by the end I do start to go a bit stir crazy and Lynne certainly loses her enthusiasm in it too.
 I also do the same for the Winter Olympics but they usually don't get the same amount of TV coverage.
 But the cool thing is I watched every race Usain Bolt ever took part at the Olympics LIVE.

 I have a fascination with customised car number plates and I don't know why.
 If I'm driving around and see a personalised plate, I always try to read it.
 In fact I even keep a listing of all the Sci-Fi ones I come across - here

 My answering machine message once went like this (insert deep movie trailer type voice): "bah bah bahhhhh, in a world gone mad, only one Dag can save society as we know it.
 But he's too busy making a movie about it at the moment, so leave a message after the beep and pray that he's still out there, somewhere".
 So I guess it's no surprise that I came home one day and found I had 8 messages waiting for me.
-When I played them back the first message was a legitimate one from a company yet the following 7 were all hang ups that took place AFTER the intro message had played.
+When I played them back the first message was a legitimate one from a company, yet the following 7 were all hang ups that took place AFTER the intro message had played.
 Upon ringing the company back the person said they enjoyed the message so much that each of their staff rang up in turn to have a listen.

 I love empty space in my house.
 At one time or another I have had an empty kitchen cupboard, an empty drawer in my kitchen and tall boy.
 I also had heaps of empty cupboard and drawer space in my ensuite vanity and I once also had a totally empty spare room - just four walls and nothing else!
 I thought that was mega cool.
 Alas everything changed when Lynne moved in.

 I don't drink or smoke (well some would say that's an unusual quirk).
-In fact I gave up one of my main vices years ago - yep I gave up Coka Cola and all forms of soft drink.
+In fact I gave up one of my big vices years ago - yep I gave up Coka Cola and all forms of soft drink.
 Who would've thought it possible, especially when I used to attend parties and someone would just hand me a glass of Coke before I'd even asked for it.